Nathaniell1/STL_CUT/README.txt

 1.

-Compile stlcut with ./build and use it with ./stlcut file.stl If your distribution does not provide poly2tri installation, download from github.com/greenm01/poly2tri/tree/master/poly2tri and place the folder with it to the folder with stlcut and name it poly2tri. then use LOCAL=1 ./build
+Compile stlcut with ./build and use it with ./stlcut file.stl If your distribution does not provide poly2tri installation, download it from github.com/greenm01/poly2tri/tree/master/poly2tri and place the folder with it to the folder with stlcut and name it poly2tri. then use LOCAL=1 ./build

 Now you can use ./stlcut file.stl a b c d
-For aditional info use ./stlcut help
+For aditional info use ./stlcut --help

 2.